 - Verbal feedback from the teacher, TA, parent and pupil.

-- Children may move off the SEN register when they have "caught up" or made sufficient progress.
+- Children may move off the SEND register when they have "caught up" or made sufficient progress.

 Who can I contact for further information?

 - The first point of contact is your child's class teacher.
-You can make an appointment to see your child's teacher on a Tuesday 9.00 - 9.15 or 9.15 - 9.30 am.
+You can make an appointment to see your child's teacher by scanning the QR code in the school office.

 - At parent consultation evenings.